This is a detailed guide to managing employee stress at work for HR professionals, Employers and Line Managers.

 HR guide to Managing Stress checklist

-An employer who takes action to manage the effects of stress on his / her employees will get the best from those employees.
+An employer who takes effective action to manage the effects of stress on their employees will get the best from those employees.
 Employers not doing so run an increased risk of work stress-related claims.
 You should consider, and be seen to consider:

 - Carrying out a stress audit.
 Ask employees to list their concerns in respect of stress.
 Do this as a matter of course in all appraisals to pre-empt stress issues.

-- Using return to work interviews after sickness absence, performance appraisals and employee surveys to identify any underlying stress-related reason for absence or poor performance.
+- Using return to work interviews after sickness absence, even for absences over short periods.
+Using performance appraisals and employee surveys to identify any underlying stress-related reason for absence or poor performance.
 Training managers to recognise situations likely to cause stress and to identify the symptoms of stress and how to manage stress.

 - Designing a stress policy.
 The policy should make it clear that this is an issue that the employer takes seriously and give employees guidance as to how to deal with the effects of stress, and how to raise these concerns within the workplace.